Introduction

 - The User Guide is supposed to give you an introduction into how to use the block, and the features available.

-- The Tinker Guide gives you an overview over the hardware and how to build your own block.
+- The DIY Guide gives you an overview over the hardware and how to build your own block.

 - The Hacker Guide covers the firmware aspect and how to contribute to it